kcmerrill/fetch-proxy/README.md

 Anytime you add new containers, simply restart the automagic proxy to discover the new containers.
 If you call it via docker exec, you should have 0 downtime!

     docker exec -t -i automagicproxy /automagicproxy/bin/reload

+**Additional Goodies**

+If you set an environment variable before running the container, or before running the reload command called "AUTOMAGIC_PORTS" with a comma separated list of ports.
+It will use those ports along with port 80, in haproxy's configuration.

+You can see from the container list above, that there is another container called "vitaminc" running on port 9999.
+It's done this way for other various reasons.
+However, when we first start the automagicproxy container, it will not configure this particular container, because it's private port is not port 80.
+By setting the environment variable "AUTOMAGIC_PORTS=9999,1234,<other_ports_here>" will allow vitaminc.dev.com to be configured along with those on private port 80.

+An example setup to include port 9999 in the configuration would look like this:

+    docker run -d -p 80:80 -e AUTOMAGIC_PORTS=9999 --name automagicproxy kcmerrill/automagicproxy